neelamsharma12/FlickrImageSearch/README.md

 ## Building

+1. Clone the project from github.
+2. Switch to develop branch.
-1. Double-click on the .xcodeproj or open the project from within XCode
+3. Double-click on the .xcodeproj or open the project from within XCode
-2. In XCode IDE, select Produce / Clean and then Build from the top menu
+4. In XCode IDE, select Produce / Clean and then Build from the top menu
-3. Use the 'Play' (>) button to launch the app on a device or simulator.
+5. Use the 'Play' (>) button to launch the app on a device or simulator.
-4. You will be able to see 2 tabs "search" and "history".
+6. You will be able to see 2 tabs "search" and "history".
-5. Type "Kittens" in the search bar appearing on the top and wait for the results to come on the screen.
+7. Type "Kittens" in the search bar appearing on the top and wait for the results to come on the screen.
-6. After this, check that your searched keyword will appear in history section.
+8. After this, check that your searched keyword will appear in history section.
-7. Like above steps 6, 7 you can search any keyword to view the related images and see that in search history.
+9. Like above steps 6, 7 you can search any keyword to view the related images and see that in search history.